Offa (woreda)

-Offa is one of the woredas in the Southern Nations, Nationalities, and Peoples' Region of Ethiopia.
-Part of the Wolayita Zone, Offa is bordered on the south by the Gamo Gofa Zone, on the west by Kindo Didaye, on the north by Kindo Koysha, on the northeast by Sodo Zuria, and on the east by Humbo.
+Offa is one of the districts in the South Ethiopia Regional State of Ethiopia.
+It is a Part of the Wolayita Zone.
+Offa is bordered on the south by the Gamo Zone, on the west by Kindo Didaye, on the north by Kindo Koysha, on the northeast by Sodo Zuria, on the north by Kawo Koysha and on the east by Humbo woredas.
 The administrative center of Offa is Gesuba.
-Western part of Offa was added to Kindo Didaye woreda.
+Western part of Offa was added to Kindo Didaye woreda in 1998 E.C.

 According to a 2004 report, Offa had 22 kilometers of all-weather roads and 56 kilometers of dry-weather roads, for an average road density of 133 kilometers per 1,000 square kilometers.

 Prior to the 2005 Ethiopian general elections, Amnesty International reports that a total of 38 Coalition for Unity and Democracy members were arrested in Offa between 11 and 17 February, and held for seven days on the accusation they held their campaign meeting without giving police 48 hours' notice.
 Amnesty International included this incident as part of a series of government intimidation of opposition party activists.